-8. Donations in kind
+8. In-Kind Donations

+Sponsorship for nonprofits is a very important subject.
+So nonprofits should always be open to in-kind donations.
 In-kind donations are not helpful to every non-profit but can be an invaluable source of support for non-profits such as animal shelters, homeless shelters, anonymous shelters, or humanitarian aid organisations.
 Examples of in-kind donations are food, clothing and medicines.
 If finding sponsors for in-kind contributions work for your organisational model, they can save you a lot of money.
 For example, if your organisation wants to bring food and water to areas affected by natural disasters, it is very helpful to be supplied in kind.